matthewdickinson/mi-fmbq-site/src/posts/about-quizzing.md

 - Encourages getting to know your own learning style
 - Helps improve language skills
   - Quizzing has involved people who have English as a second language and gives them an opportunity to really perfect those skills
+- Quizzing encourages the valuable skill of memorization.
+This is an invaluable skill to have in school, college, and future jobs!

 Get the advantages of a sport:
 - Encourages learning good sportsmanship in competition
 - Make friends with the other quizzers
-  - Past quizzers can tell you of the life long friends they have made, not just with members of their own church, but with other quizzers from around the country
+  - Past quizzers can tell you of the life-long friends they have made, not just with members of their own church, but with other quizzers from around the country

 <div style="font-size: .6em">Partially based on <a href="https://photos.google.com/share/AF1QipOLyrnMYB18OPh0rlLuHaS2SZ3MVMQNUpBibA3bttFMgkCSiJSdBXmWiZ2dUPMdMg/photo/AF1QipNeLu926F2c6nAZ5kyvGk73rBZgb0PWHjce80Uh?key=OE4yc2pIOFh5bTRlVVRhOXFlM2tnZVBlQVRRZk1n">a talk by Missionary Church's Caren Miglin</a></div>